codemagic-ci-cd/codemagic-docs/content/flutter-notification/email-and-slack-notifications.md

 Email publishing is the only publishing option that is enabled by default.
 Codemagic uses the email specified as the default one in the service you used to log in (Github, Bitbucket, Gitlab).
 You can add multiple email addresses.

 If the build finishes successfully, release notes (if passed), and the generated artifacts will be published to the provided email.
+The artifact download links in email are valid for 24 hours.

 If the build fails, you will be sent a link to the build logs.
 Check the **Publish artifacts even if tests fail** option in the workflow editor to publish artifacts even when one or more tests fail.
 If that option is unchecked, generated artifacts (if there are any) will be attached only to successful builds.